 Deep Creek State Recreation Area

-Located off the Sterling Highway near Ninilchik, the heart of the recreation area is adjacent to the shores of Cook Inlet and includes a campground and day use area along the beach where Deep Creek enters the ocean.
-Deep Creek Beach is among the most popular places for razor clam digging in Alaska.
-Just north of the campground is Deep Creek North Scenic Overlook, which also provides access to salmon fishing along Deep Creek.
+The recreation area includes a large campground and day use area along the beach, adjacent to the riverbank.
+Along the highway just north of Deep Creek is Deep Creek North Scenic Overlook, which also provides access to salmon fishing on the creek.
 Just to the south is Deep Creek South Scenic Overlook, a day-use area with great views of Mount Iliamna and Mount Redoubt across Cook Inlet.

 Eagles congregate at Deep Creek year-round, and the site is a seasonal birding hot spot for migratory waterfowl and shorebirds.
 In May, keep an eye out for sandhill cranes in the area’s saltwater marsh.
 Whales, seals, and otters can also be seen offshore in Cook Inlet.

 The recreation area is located near the town of Ninilchik.
 Historically an area used by Dena'ina Athabascans for fishing, Ninilchik is also one of the oldest Russian settlements on the Kenai Peninsula.
 Established in 1990, the tractor assisted State Park boat launch concession at Deep Creek began offering access to world class saltwater fishing for larger boats, serving both fishing charters and private anglers.